Bit-Quill/opensearch-project-sql/docs/user/dql/basics.rst

 |  Nanette|   Bates|
 +---------+--------+

-One can also provide meta-field name(s) in ``SELECT`` clause to retrieve reserved-fields (beginning with underscore) from OpenSearch documents.
+One can also provide meta-field name(s) to retrieve reserved-fields (beginning with underscore) from OpenSearch documents.

 SQL query::